peteretep/peteretep.github.io/_posts/205-09-04-break-from-software-engineering.md

 Next, was something a bit more serious.

-# Return to University
+## Return to University

-I'm making a return to university to do a Masters in marine renewable energy engineering.
+I'm returning to university to do a Masters in marine renewable energy engineering.
 The course is based in University College Cork, right down the south of Ireland.

 It's pretty intimidating to be leaving a good career and returning to studies, but I'm really excited about it.